yangasdumo/KamvasCattery/bookings_cost/readme.md

 # They write unit tests for this

-We created a function called `bookingCost` (in the `bookings.js` file) that takes in a booking request to Kamva's Cattery.
+We created a function called `bookingCost` (in the `bookings.js` file) that takes in a booking requests to Kamva's Cattery.
+They need this function to help optimize their booking process.

+**Discounts:**

-Wednesday check-ins get 25% discount.
+* Wednesday check-ins get 25% discount.
-Friday check-ins get a 15% discount.
+* Friday check-ins get a 15% discount.

-The daily cost is R45 per day
+The daily cost is `R45` per day.

 A booking objects looks like this: